Søren Hans Smith Sørensen

 Søren Hans Smith Sørensen (9 December 1885 - 31 March 1973) was a Norwegian ship-owner and politician for the Conservative Party.

-Sørensen was born on the island of Tromøya in Aust-Agder, Norway.
-He was the son of ship builder, O. B. Sørensen (1836-1916) who established Bratteklev skipsverft on Tromøya.
+Sørensen was born on the island of Tromøya in Nedenes county, Norway.
+He was the son of ship builder O. B. Sørensen (1836–1916), who established Bratteklev skipsverft on Tromøya.
 He started as a ship captain in 1912.
 After the death of his father in 1916, he ran the combined business of ship-ownership and shipbuilding until his own death in 1973.
 In 1930, he established Smith-Sørensens Tankrederi in Arendal.
 He was also involved in local marine insurance.

-He was a member of Tromøy municipal council during the term 1916-1919, and then served as mayor from 1919 to 1941 and in 1945.
+He was a member of the municipal council for Tromøy Municipality during the term 1916-1919, and then served as mayor from 1919 to 1941 and in 1945.
 He was elected to the Norwegian Parliament from Aust-Agder in 1945, but was not re-elected in 1949.